Black United Fund of Oregon

 Bottom Line for Portland

-BUF is the oldest BIPOC-led foundation in Oregon and one of the last culturally-specific organizations remaining on historically-Black NE Alberta Street.
-For almost 40 years, our programs have increased postsecondary success for youth, provided philanthropic support to underserved communities, and supported BIPOC business owners and entrepreneurs.
+BUF-OR is the oldest BIPOC-led foundation in Oregon and one of the last culturally-specific organizations remaining on historically-Black NE Alberta Street.
+For 40 years, our programs have increased postsecondary success for youth, provided philanthropic support to underserved communities, and supported BIPOC business owners and entrepreneurs.

 A successful campaign means equitable access to postsecondary support and scholarships, support for small, BIPOC-led nonprofits, and resources for BIPOC businesses and entrepreneurs to grow.
 Together, we can create a resilient future for Portland.